Multi-tenant design and reflections on Ameba Platform

 <product>-<tenant>-<role>

-For example, the roles of the authentication infrastructure used by some tenants were used for multiple purposes, and each tenant managed both member management and collaboration management.
-Since such roles could not be integrated into the Ameba Platform, it would likely become an incomplete multi-tenant system.
+For example, some tenants use authentication infrastructure roles for multiple purposes, and each tenant manages both member and collaboration management independently.
+Since these roles cannot be integrated into Ameba Platform, it seems that the multi-tenancy system will be incomplete.

-Furthermore, our authentication infrastructure has a reference limit between roles, so even if we wanted to integrate member management into the Ameba Platform, it is unclear at this time to what extent this would be possible.
+Furthermore, our authentication infrastructure has a limit on the number of roles that can be referenced, so even if we wanted to integrate member management into the Ameba Platform, it is unclear at this time to what extent this would be possible.

 Network Policy is very useful